Alfred the Great: Southwark

 A statue of Alfred the Great located in Trinity Church Square, Southwark is considered to be the oldest outdoor statue in London, and part of it has been found to date to Roman times.
-The sculpture was thought medieval until 2021 conservation work.
+The sculpture was thought to be medieval until 2021 conservation work.
 The lower half was then discovered to be Bath Stone and part of a colossal ancient sculpture dedicated to the goddess Minerva.
 It is typical of the 2nd Century, dating to around the reign of Hadrian.
 The lower older half is likely to have been carved by a continental craftsman used to working with British stone.
-The upper half dates to the late 18th or early 19th century, cast to fit the lower portion from Coade stone.
+The upper half dates to the late 18th or early 19th century, cast from artificial Coade stone to fit the lower portion.